 - Cutting costs through automation or increased employee productivity

-- Improving customer service with better communication tools
+- Improving customer experience and service with better communication tools

 - Mitigating cybersecurity risk with technical, process, and procedural controls

 - Removing barriers with collaboration tools to increase employee productivity and satisfaction